Peter Mitchell (footballer): Leeds United

 Born and raised in Limavady, Northern Ireland, Mitchell came to England as a 16 year old to play for Leeds United who were, at the time, managed by David O'Leary and had a reputation for bringing through Irish players.
 Mitchell had been playing youth football for Institute when he signed for Leeds.

 Accident

-On 21 July 2002, Mitchell was a passenger in the back of a Leeds Utd teammate's car which crashed and flipped off the road.
+On 21 July 2002, Mitchell was a passenger in the back of a Leeds Utd teammate's car which crashed and flipped off the road, rendering him a paraplegic.

 Post Playing Career

 While Mitchell was in hospital he was visited by a member of the Knights wheelchair basketball team who persuaded him to take up the game and, in 2004, he represented Ireland at the European Championships.

-Whilst playing for the Knights he was contacted about an acting opportunity which resulted in him starring in the Channel 4 series Cast Offs.
+Whilst playing for the Knights he was contacted about an acting opportunity which resulted in him starring in the Channel 4 mockumentary series Cast Offs.
 Mitchell admitted that he had never intended to pursue an acting career and "wasn't even in a school play" but nevertheless was cast, in 2011, as Pete Hamill in the soap Hollyoaks and in 2015 he appeared in Coronation Street.